Joyful Heart Exposes the Danger of Folly

 The inner condition of the heart shapes the visible expression of a person's life.

-13 A glad heart makes a cheerful face, but an aching heart breaks the spirit.
+13 A joyful heart makes a cheerful countenance, but sorrow of the heart crushes the spirit.

 The inner condition of the heart shapes the visible expression of a person's life.